 But, if you settle the claim now, they only have to pay for any medical expenses through the date you sign their form, agreeing to settle the claim.
 That minimizes their payout (and maximizes their profit) if you agree to close out the claim now.

 And they know if they dangle a lump sum of money in front of you and can get it to you fast, you’re more likely to act irrationally and accept less than you legally deserve.

 The Claims Adjusters Will Be Eerily Nice To You.
 Here’s Why.

 Wouldn’t it be great if you could call your insurance company and get this good of service all the time?
 Why are they so concerned with the harm you’ve experienced, and so friendly and nice?
 They’re not treating you like a number, routing you through an endless phone maze, like they normally would if you called any other time.

 Don’t fall for it!
 It’s all an act.
 First, they’re being nice and friendly because they want you to cooperate with their agenda of minimizing their payout.
 They know that if they’re nice and appear to be on your side, you’re more likely to go through their process, thinking you’re getting a good deal.
 Second, they’re hoping you’ll reveal details in your recorded conversations that they can use to reduce what they pay you.

-Adjusters May Tell You That You’ll Get Less Money If You Hire a Lawyer
+Adjusters May Say You’ll Get Less Money If You Hire a Lawyer.
+It’s Not True.

 Blatantly FALSE!
 You will have to pay your attorney.
 But only as a part of your settlement value after you win your case.
 In the vast majority of cases, you will still end up with more money than you would if you settled your case on your own.